r0x0r/pywebview/docs/guide/usage.md

 pass
 ```

+If you wish to keep main thread free, you can run pywebview in a separate process.
+Refer to [this example](/examples/no_block.md) for details.
+Note that in a non-blocking mode main thread must be blocked in one way or another.
+Otherwise the program will quit immediately after reaching the end of main function.

 # Make Python and Javascript talk with each other

 You can think of custom logic as a backend that communicates with frontend code in the HTML/JS realm.
 Now how would you make two to communicate with each other? _pywebview_ offers a two way JS-Python bridge that lets you both execute Javascript from Python (via `evaluate_js`) and Python code from Javascript (via `js_api` and `expose`).
 See [interdomain commmunication](/guide/interdomain.md) for details.
 Another way is to run a Python web server (like Flask or Bottle) in custom logic and make frontend code make API calls to it.
 That would be identical to a typical web application.
 This approach is suitable, for example, for porting an existing web application to a desktop application.
 See [Architecture](/guide/architecture.md) for more information on both approaches.